powerhome/playbook/playbook/app/pb_kits/playbook/pb_dropdown/docs/_dropdown_with_label.md

-The optional `label` prop takes a string value that if present will render that string as the label for the Dropdown.
+The top-level Dropdown component optionally accepts any string through a `label` prop to produce a label above your trigger element.